 Higher levels of energy in the bloodstream is a sign of poor metabolic health and reduced ability to access and burn fat.

-High levels of glucose leads to glycation.
-High levels of free fatty acids leads to oxidised LDL.
-High levels of glucose and free fatty acids tends to lead to glycated LDL.
+High levels of glucose lead to glycation.
+High levels of free fatty acids lead to oxidised LDL.
+High levels of glucose and free fatty acids tend to lead to glycated LDL.
 High levels of ketones can lead to acidity if not balanced with adequate minerals.

 Learnings from the Nutrient Optimiser